VietThan/ITKscripts/README.md

 Dimensions {x, y. z} corresponds to [0], [1], [2] when workin with ITK arrays that uses those dimensions/directions (index, size etc.)<br>
 Read more about ITK at <a href="https://itk.org/">itk.org</a>
 ### Useful information about styles
-For input, when I use `type`, it means the file type associated with `filename`.
-This was used for ease of access and making output file name.
-In theory, every script will append useful information about what happened and as such based the output filename  on `filename`.<br>
+* For input, `type` means the file type associated with `filename`.
+* The scrips make output filenames themselves by using the input filename and append useful information about what happened.
-If the program runs with more arguments than specified, the program will `EXIT_FAILURE`.
-If the program runs with less arguments than specified, default arguments will be ran.<br> <br>
+* If the program runs with more arguments than specified, the program will `EXIT_FAILURE`.
+* If the program runs with less arguments than specified, default arguments will be ran.<br>
 ## Scripts<br>
 ### HistogramSlice<br>
 Incomplete.
 From a 3D volume take out the middle slice (accordance to some direction), and use it to histogram match parallel slices<br>